markrickert/cryptohopper-dashboard-watchlist/README.md

 1. **Read and understand exactly what this script is doing.**
 2. Install a userscript extension in your browser like [TamperMonkey](https://www.tampermonkey.net/).
-3. Click on the Tampermonkey browser extension and select `Create a new script...`
-4. After reading the script and understanding what it does, click the "Raw" button and your browser extension should ask you to install it.
+3. After reading the script and understanding what it does, click the "Raw" button and your browser extension should ask you to install it.
 You can also click this link: [`cryptohopper-dashboard-watchlist.user.js`](cryptohopper-dashboard-watchlist.user.js).
-5. Navigate to your Cryptohopper dashboard.
+4. Navigate to your Cryptohopper dashboard.
-6. 🤖💰🚀🌖
+5. 🤖💰🚀🌖
-7. ...
+6. ...
-8. You can turn on auto-updates to the script or check back here for new versions.
+7. You can turn on auto-updates to the script or check back here for new versions.

 # Editing the script's behavior: